 Magento Open Source is widely chosen by small and medium-sized businesses as its source code is freely available.
 Users can customize it to create functionalities whenever they need.
 Though the Open Source platform is free, companies still need to invest money in hiring developers to help them set up their Magento sites.
 This will add up to the total cost of a Magento implementation project, but the Open Source version’s pricing is still the most approachable and affordable out there.

 It’s true that you get what you pay for.
-Though Magento Commerce is not affordable for all companies at any sizes, it is no doubt very attractive for big corporations thanks to its unrivaled feature set.
+Though Magento Commerce is not affordable for all companies of any size, it is no doubt very attractive for big corporations thanks to its unrivaled feature set.
+So choose wisely between Magento Open Source vs Magento Commerce based on your organization’s size and needs.

-First, let’s have a look at the overview picture describing Magento Commerce and Open Source feature list.
+First, let’s have a look at the overview picture describing Magento Commerce vs Magento Open Source feature list.

-Now, we’ll go into more details about some significant features:
+Now, we’ll go into more detail about some significant features:

 Implementation and installation

 The time frame needed for the complete installation and setup of an online store on Magento Open Source is often around 6-8 weeks.
 Meanwhile, merchants need to spend around 14-16 weeks to get a fully functional website up and running on Magento Commerce.
-Hence, if you want your online store to be set up quickly so that you can start selling, the Open Source platform can be a good fit.
+Hence, if you want your online store to be set up quickly so that you can start selling, the Open Source platform can be a good fit when considering between Magento Commerce vs Magento Open Source.

 Product Upload and Management